 The event itself was a big venture which we enjoyed a lot.
 The focus of the celebration, the 7, outshone the rather casual planning and made it a memorable tour for us.
 It was indeed impressive to watch the showground carpark with more than 300 Sevens, Caterhams and Loti.

-The highlight of the event, we think, was the exhibition with Lotus cars from all years, beginning with the Sixes up to the end of production of the Seven in 1973.
+One of the highlights of the event was the exhibition with Lotus cars from all years, beginning with the Sixes up to the end of production of the Seven in 1973.

 We also enjoyed the visit to the Lotus factory and the morning blat to Sandringham Castle where the picture of our Lotus was taken.
 It evidently shines among compatriots.
 A very memorable journey, indeed.